-I’ve claimed throughout this book that many bad typography habits have been imposed upon us by the typewriter.
+I’ve claimed throughout this book that many bad typography habits have been left over from the typewriter era.
 Here, I’ve collected them in one list.
+(Reminder—these are things you should not do.)

 Straight quotes rather than curly quotes (see straight and curly quotes).